Recently, I was asked to share ideas with a tour director who was new to leading natural history walks. Here are some simple tips:

 If you know of any good stories about the area, place names, or local colorful characters, share them.

 Think of things where people can engage their senses: look, listen, and feel.

 When you visit a neat spot (beaver pond, an interesting grove of trees, etc), ask, “What do you think you know about this?”
 Get them to respond and share information.
 Everything has a story; people of first nations or settlers could have used even an unassuming plant as an important resource.

 If there is an area where people can be comfortable have them sit in silence for several minutes (3 is ok).
 Afterward, ask them what did they see, hear, smell, and feel.

 Point our any temperature shifts, like when you enter a shaded or lighted area.

 Compare the feel of different tree barks.
 Why might they be different?

 People tend to look at big things, have them find a small area and just observe for a few minutes.
 Ask them what they saw.
-A lot is happening on the small scale and it is just an important as the big things.
+A lot is happening on a small scale and it is just as important as the big things.